flu shot 2022

 Just walk-In, no long waiting times.

-It costs CHF 35 (complete including vaccine)
+Costs CHF 40 (complete including vaccine)

 Why should people get vaccinated against the flu?